northwest-knowledge-network/mdedit/README.rst

-mdFullstack: Optimize the whole metadata workflow
+mdedit: Optimize the whole metadata workflow
 =================================================

 This is a project to build a user-friendly metadata editor for use primarily by